1abdelrahman-ahmed/Zero-Grad-Projects/Data_Analysis_Projects/README.md

 - geopy
 - opendatasets
 - ydata-profiling
-- (optional) opendatasets for World Happiness EDA
+- (optional to automatic downlaod the data) opendatasets

 No installation needed if using Google Colab.